jsks/zsh-plugins/zbk/README.md

 bookmark manager

 -----
 *zbk* provides a simple way to handle dir/file bookmarks in `zsh` using named directories.
 What makes *zbk* special?
-Absolutely nothing :), there's loads of bookmark scripts, but this is simply what I use.
+Absolutely nothing :), there's loads of bookmark scripts, this is simply what I use.

-## Dependencies:
+### Dependencies
 - `sed`

-## Installation
+### Installation
 You know the drill

 ```